Transit Authority of River City: History

 TARC began to purchase hybrid buses in 2004, and began purchasing ultra-low-sulfur diesel buses by 2008; by late winter 2012–2013, the company added 16 ULSD buses.
 Eleven hybrids were added by midsummer 2013, bringing TARC's hybrid total to 32.
 The company added 21 ULSD buses that fall, and 12 more the following fall; some are equipped with WiFi.
 Thirteen more updated buses were due to arrive by late 2016, increasing the company's ULSD fleet to 95.
 Electric buses began operation in downtown Louisville in early 2015 and, according to the Courier Journal, share the 8th Street charging station with a trolley route.
 There is another charging station in downtown Louisville, at 3rd and York Streets.
 The 30-passenger buses can operate for up to two hours on a charge and, like the old trolleys, are fare-free.
 On November 5, 2019, TARC observed its 45th anniversary; since 2016, the company has added 45 ULSD buses and one hybrid.
 On January 6, 2020, TARC introduced Kentucky's first bus rapid transit line.

-TARC purchased and took delivery of 72 clean diesel buses, during FY 2022.
-TARC purchased 8 more electric buses that are expected to be delivered in the fourth quarter of FY 2024.
-These 80 buses will replace 80 older buses that have been in service since the mid noughties.
+TARC purchased and took delivery of 72 clean diesel buses during FY 2022.
+TARC purchased 8 more electric buses that were expected to be delivered in the fourth quarter of FY 2024.
+These 80 buses were to replace 80 older buses that had been in service since the mid-2000s.
+The agency launched an updated real-time locator system for its buses in 2025 alongside upgrades to on-board passenger information screens with audio and visual announcements.
+The TARC network underwent a major restructuring in August 2026 that decreased the number of routes from 24 to 15 and cut nearly half of its 3,300 bus stops.
+The plan was enacted in response to budget issues and low ridership.
+A new Downtown Transfer Center at Muhammad Ali Boulevard and 8th Street opened along with the new routes, which were designed to allow for "pulsed" transfers.
+Under the new network, most routes have frequencies of every 15 to 30 minutes.